For your bodybuilding needs or any kind of muscle-building activity, protein powders are a necessary supplement.

 Casein protein

 Casein is usually more expensive than whey protein.
 Some casein proteins contain 10 grams of milk sugar on 100 grams of powder.
 Some contain 3 grams.
-Of course, choose the one with less sugars but take in account also the additional ingredients.
+Of course, choose the one with less sugar but take into account also the additional ingredients.

 Beef protein

-Depending on the product, the question is “Is it intended for training or for beauty salon?”
+Depending on the product, the question is “Is it intended for training or beauty salon?”

 [Read: Beef protein: collagen or meat?]